buildings-for-people/coding_scheme/codes/thermal_comfort_vs_acoustic_performance.md

 # Thermal comfort vs acoustic performance

 People commonly open the windows when it is hot.
-However, sometimes this resultss in an even more unpleasant situation due to exterior noise.
+However, sometimes this results in an even more unpleasant situation due to exterior noise.